ice-009/caravan-SOB-2025-POC/implementations/README.md

 ### 🚀 What This Project Implements

-This GSoC project contributes 5 major components to enhance wallet health transparency:
+This SoB project contributes 5 major components to enhance wallet health transparency:

 ---